Spooks: A look back at the BBC spy series’ best episodes

 Ivan Radford | On 04, May 2015

-As Harry Pearce leaps from the small screen to the big in Spooks: The Greater Good – and with all 10 seasons on Netflix UK – we look back at the BBC’s spy series, from favourite characters to the best episodes.
+As Harry Pearce leaps from the small screen to the big in Spooks: The Greater Good, we look back at the BBC’s spy series, from favourite characters to the best episodes.

 It’s hard to believe that it’s been 13 years since Spooks first arrived on our TV screens. iPhones hadn’t been invented yet.
 Netflix wasn’t around.
 But for all its love of numerical keypad phones and laptops as cutting-edge gizmos, the BBC’s spy thriller never relied on technology to make its programme relevant: the series’ real secret weapon was its focus on character, which was driven by increasingly far-fetched plots.

 What made it even more thrilling was that the show was equally happy to kill characters without warning: at any given moment, someone might get poisoned, blown up or hanged from the roof of a van.
 It was a fact that creator David Wolstencroft didn’t shy away from: in only the second episode, someone’s face fell foul of a deep fat fryer, a sequence so nasty and unexpected that it sparked complaints to the BBC.